Maybe a rainy day has you stuck inside your trailer, cut off from the wild adventures that inspired you to rent a rig in the first place.

-Although traveling by motorcycle is a far cry from traveling by RV, the fact of the matter is, it’s a dream to a wide variety of people — which is probably why 2007’s Wild Hogs movie was such a smashing success with audiences.
-In this film, four middle-aged men ditch their day-to-day lives to hit the open road on a California motorcycle trip, encountering all sorts of shenanigans and obstacles that eventually leave them on the run from the Del Fuegos in New Mexico.
+Although traveling by motorcycle is a far cry from traveling by RV, it’s a dream for a wide variety of people!
+This is probably why 2007’s Wild Hogs movie was such a smashing success with audiences.
+In this film, four middle-aged men ditch their day-to-day lives to hit the open road on a California motorcycle trip.
+Of course, they encounter all sorts of shenanigans and obstacles that eventually leave them on the run from the Del Fuegos in New Mexico.

-This beloved comedy stars Tim Allen and John Travolta among others, and is a great way to spend an otherwise dreary afternoon having a good laugh.
+This beloved comedy stars Tim Allen and John Travolta, and is a great way to spend an otherwise dreary afternoon having a good laugh.

 3. Mystery Road (2013)